sybrew/the-seo-framework/readme.txt

 	* Addressed a regression in the Block Editor where TSF's tooltips were rendered behind other elements.
 	* Addressed a visual bug where the homepage title location was incorrectly assigned for "left" on-load.
 	* Addressed a visual bug where the homepage's default title was overwritten by the Site Title setting when a custom home-as-page meta title was set via post metadata.
-	* Addressed an issue where the Thumbnail wasn't set as a potential Social Image placeholder for WooCommerce product categories.
+	* Addressed an issue where the thumbnail wasn't set as a potential Social Image placeholder for WooCommerce product categories.
 	* Addressed an issue where WooCommerce's shop page was recognized as an editable Post Type Archive.
 		* It is recognized by TSF as a page and shop, not a PTA; so, those settings had no effect.
 TSF now filters this PTA from its settings.
+		* We understand this is set up this way by WooCommerce because setting up a page as a shop isn't foolproof.
+Still, their workaround causes issues for development.

 **For developers**